wvangansbeke/Sparse-Depth-Completion/README.md

 - Set flag "pretrained" to true or false to use a model pretrained on Cityscapes for the global branch.
 - See `python main.py --help` for more information.

+or

+`source Shell/train.sh $datapath`

+checkout more details in the bash file.

 ## Trained models
+Our network architecture is based on [ERFNet](https://github.com/Eromera/erfnet_pytorch).

 You can find the model pretrained on Cityscapes [here](https://drive.google.com/drive/folders/1U7dvH4sC85KRVuV19fRpaMzJjE-m3D9x?usp=sharing).
 This model is used for the global network.